conner-fallone/obs-console-setup/README.md

 A: It seems that there's no good way around this, and it's expected to happen over time.
 I would recommend following the steps here https://github.com/MarcusBuer/OBS-Anti-Mic-Monitoring-Desync to add a script to automatically disable and enable the Audio Input Capture.
-Alternatively, you can also click the Eye button on the Audio source occasionally to toggle it off and on again (may need to wait a few seconds in betwween).
+Alternatively, you can also click the Eye button on the Audio source occasionally to toggle it off and on again (may need to wait a few seconds in between).\
 ![Troubleshooting - Audio Out of Sync](./screenshots/troubleshooting-audio-out-of-sync.png)

 **Q: Do I need a separate microphone to my console?**\